Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 \subsection{Factorisation}

 Part of the main focus in this work is on the classification of conformal foliations with totally geodesic and complex leaves.
-Thus let the K\"ahler manifold $(Z^{2m},g,J),m \geq 2$ be equipped with a homothetic foliation $\mathcal{F}$ whose leaves are complex and totally geodesic.
-As above we denote with $\theta$ the Lee form of $\mathcal{F}$ and let $\zeta=\theta^{\sharp}$.
-To pin down the type of almost Hermitian geometry prompted out by this set-up recall the following \begin{defn} An almost Hermitian structure $(h,I)$ on the manifold $Z$ has type $\mathcal{G}_1$ provided the Nijenhuis of $I$ is totally skew-symmetric w.r.t. $h$, that is $\Phi:=h(N^I(\cdot, \cdot), \cdot) \in \Lambda^3Z$. \end{defn}
+Thus let the K\"ahler manifold $(Z^{2m},g,J),m \geq 2$, be equipped with a homothetic foliation $\mathcal{F}$ whose leaves are complex and totally geodesic.
+As above we denote with $\theta$ the Lee form of $\mathcal{F}$.
+To pin down the type of almost Hermitian geometry prompted out by this set-up recall the following \begin{defn} An almost Hermitian structure $(h,I)$ on the manifold $Z$ has type $\mathcal{G}_1$ provided the Nijenhuis tensor of $I$ is totally skew-symmetric with respect to $h$, that is $\Phi:=h(N^I(\cdot, \cdot), \cdot) \in \Lambda^3Z$. \end{defn}

 \begin{propn} The almost Hermitian structure $(h:=\frac{1}{2}g_{\vert \D_{+}}+g_{\vert \D_{-}},I)$ has type $\mathcal{G}_1$. \end{propn} \begin{proof} Since $\D_{+}$ is totally geodesic we have $\eta_{\D_{+}}=0$ and the claim follows from \eqref{nij-e}. \end{proof}